 Remember how I mentioned right back at the beginning how the days of keyword-filled pages were gone?
 They aren’t just out of fashion, but Google will actively notice if your pages have an unnaturally high density of keywords, and little to no readability, and will mark you as using “black-hat” tactics (that’s bad).
 Google values a great experience for its own users above anything else, and so if you keyword stuff your pages, you won’t get a high page ranking.

-Building a great online presence with the most popular search engines is crucial to having a successful website or business online.
+Building an outstanding online presence with the most popular search engines is crucial to having a successful website (like the ones we build in our website packages) or business online.
 If you’ve been struggling to increase your search engine rankings, it may be time to get some help from the experts.
-We offer SEO services to suit all needs, and if you think your time would be better spent elsewhere while an expert team takes care of improving your SEO, take a look at our SEO services and packages.
+We offer SEO services to suit all needs, and if you think your time would be better spent elsewhere while an expert team takes care of improving your SEO, take a look at our affordable SEO packages.